salvatop/Gmail-automation-builtWhitGradle/Readme.md

+# Automated test for Gmail

-# Automated test for Gmail account written wiht selenium webdriver and java
+Automated test for google Gmail email account, written in java using selenium webdriver API.

 The test is supposed to:
 - Login to Gmail